9johan2/Purchase_Tracker/README.md

 # Purchase_Tracker
-A simple program to keep track of me and my partners expenses.
+A program i made to keep track of me and my partners expenses.